 Levy, Daniel C. 2012.
 “How Important Is Private Higher Education in Europe?
 A Regional Analysis in Global Context.”
 European Journal of Education 47 (2): 178–97.

 With the U.K. case in mind as an errant UIS classification as 100% private (see table note on the UK), we could be suspicious that UIS might mistakenly put 100% private on other systems as well.
-It turns out in reality, however, that instances are very few—to date, leaving aside the UK, never more than 3 countries in a year appear as 100% private, only Liechtenstein in every year, it with less than a thousand in total enrollment, the other two under 100.
+It turns out, however, that instances are very few—to date, leaving aside the UK, only 2 countries appear as 100% private, 2010, with total enrollment under 1000.